anbox-cloud/discourse-docs/howto/instance/start.md

 `<instance_id>` is the ID of the instance that you want to start.

 [note type="information" status="Important"]
 Do not use the `lxc` command to manage an instance.
 Always use the `amc` command instead.
-Anbox Cloud instances have their own life cycle and using the `lxc` command to manage an instance can cause the instance to be out of sync.
+In Anbox Cloud, instances have their own life cycle and using the `lxc` command to manage an instance can cause the instance to be out of sync.
 [/note]

 By default, the `amc start` command waits 5 minutes for an instance to run before the operation times out.
 When starting an instance, you can specify a custom wait time with the `--timeout` option.